Bridgerton: Cultural impact

-The 33rd season finale episode of The Simpsons on May 22, 2022, featured Marge and her friends watching a period drama called "Tunnelton" with a Lady Whistledown-sounding narrator, and a character emerging drenched from a lake, like Anthony in the fifth episode of the second season.
-The creators behind Rogue, the sixth episode of the 2024 season of Doctor Who, took great inspiration from Bridgerton as the episode revolves around intrigue and romance at an English country party in 1813, with the show being directly referenced by main character Ruby Sunday.
+The finale episode of the 33rd season of The Simpsons on May 22, 2022, featured Marge and her friends watching a period drama called "Tunnelton" with a narrator who sounds like Lady Whistledown, and a character emerging drenched from a lake, like Anthony in the fifth episode of the second season.
+The creators behind "Rogue", the sixth episode of the 2024 season of Doctor Who, took great inspiration from Bridgerton as the episode revolves around intrigue and romance at an English country party in 1813, with the show being directly referenced by main character Ruby Sunday.

 After season three part one, "The Carriage Scene" became a standalone viral moment for the series, and was individually nominated for a BAFTA P&O Cruises Memorable Moment Award and an Edinburgh TV Award for TV Moment of the Year, winning the latter award on August 21, 2025, at the Edinburgh International Television Festival.
-The romantic moment between season three leads Colin and Penelope would go on to be directly referenced in episode 3 of Emily in Paris season four when character Mindy Chen jokes “Oh!
+The romantic moment between season three leads Colin and Penelope would go on to be directly referenced in episode 3 of Emily in Paris season four when character Mindy Chen jokes "Oh!
 Someone's living out their horny Bridgerton fantasies" when she sees a carriage rocking outside of a ball.
-Bridgerton's carriage scene's social impact also inspired comparisons between the friends to lovers storylines of Bridgerton's "Polin" and The Gilded Age's "Larian" when a carriage scene was used in advertisements for The Gilded Age season three in summer of 2025.
+Bridgertons carriage scene's social impact also inspired comparisons between the friends to lovers storylines of Bridgertons "Polin" and The Gilded Ages "Larian" when a carriage scene was used in advertisements for The Gilded Age season three in summer of 2025.
 In October 2024, Netflix would use "The Carriage Scene" with the tagline "What a Ride" and the timestamp of the scene as the advertisement to launch their "Moments" feature to the Netflix mobile app.
 The orchestral cover of "Give Me Everything" arranged by Archer Marsh that was used to score The Carriage Scene also contributed to the scene's virality on the social media app TikTok.
-The original artist Pitbull later took to Instagram to post the scene with the caption “This again shows the world how music is the international language that transcends over boundaries more so how a hit song can remain timeless."
+The original artist Pitbull later took to Instagram to post the scene with the caption "This again shows the world how music is the international language that transcends over boundaries more so how a hit song can remain timeless."